viant/go-cache-benchmark/README.md

 * `ZIPF_V` - defaults to `1`.
 Sets initial offset for Zipf probability, set as `v`.

-* `MISS_PENALTY` increases milliseconds of wait in the case of a cache miss for benchmarks that test eviction.
+* `MISS_PENALTY` - defaults to `0`.
+Sets milliseconds of wait in the case of a cache miss for benchmarks that test eviction.